Federal retirement and Social Security benefits to increase by 1.3 percent in January

 As of September 2019, the average monthly benefit under CSRS was $3,939 and the average FERS benefit $1,576.
 After accounting for the increase paid in January, the upcoming COLA will be worth about $52 and $21 per month on average, respectively.

-Average benefits to survivors of deceased retirees—which also are inflation-adjusted—were $1,710 and $620 per month under CSRS and FERS, respectively, a year ago.
+Average benefits to survivors of deceased retirees — which also are inflation-adjusted — were $1,710 and $620 per month under CSRS and FERS, respectively, a year ago.

 The FERS program yields a smaller benefit because it includes Social Security coverage and employer contributions toward Thrift Savings Plan retirement accounts, two features absent from the CSRS program.